Most people don’t give cybersecurity and construction project management a second thought until they become the victim of a cybercrime.

 Security Needs to Be on Your Software Must-Have List

-The simple fact is that there are millions of cyberattacks every year, and every single one of us is at risk.
+The simple fact is that millions of cyberattacks occur every year, and every single one of us is at risk.

 Suppose you’re still using outdated anti-virus software or older desktop software that no longer gets security patches.
 In that case, you’re putting yourself at more risk, and it’s only a matter of time before someone takes advantage of that.

-These days, when you’re making any decision about software or digital systems, security should be right at the top of your must-have list.
+These days, when you’re making any decision about software or digital systems, security should be proper at the top of your must-have list.

 Start your search for new software and systems by asking what kind of security measures are built into the program and what kind of backups and fail-safes are employed by the company you’re considering before you ask any other questions.
 If there’s no security plan in place, nothing else on the feature list is worth the risk.

-Ask software developers and service providers about their security team and their credentials, and learn more about how secure their servers are.
+Ask software developers and service providers about their security teams and their credentials, and learn more about the security of their servers.

 Your data is priceless, and you want to work with companies that understand that and take every necessary precaution to keep it safe.